KeithRochester/Standard-Monitoring-Framework/README.md

 ## What does it look like
 I’ll add some screenshots from the SCOM console and I’m creating a dashboard/perspective pack for SquaredUp
 ## What’s Next
-Create some example registry keys and CSVs, create a quick start guide, and then start to work through the features and improvements back log….
+Create some example registry keys and CSVs, create a quick start guide, and then start to work through the features and improvements back log…

 Any suggestions/feedback gratefully received or if you want to help improve/fix the MPs get in touch.